New Prairie United School Corporation: Band / Marching Band

-New Prairie's band was led by Mr. Mark Belsaas until May 2012.
-Following Belsaas’ retirement, the band was directed by Ms. Tiffany Galus, from 2012-2014.
-From 2014–present day, the marching band is fortunate to have Mr. Patrick Teykl in charge.
-From 2017–present, the NPMB color guard team has been instructed by Emily Rowe and Hayley Shankland.
-The New Prairie “Marching Cougars” are a competitive marching band that performs in many parades and competitions in the area, along with the home game halftime shows.
+The New Prairie "Marching Cougars" are a competitive marching band that performs in many parades and competitions in the area, along with the home game halftime shows.
 They perform in summertime parades in Walkerton, Bremen, LaPorte, New Carlisle, and Michigan City.
 In 2010 and 2011, the marching band won first place in the LaPorte Fourth of July Parade.
 They were invited to march at the Indy 500, as well as Indiana and Purdue Universities.
 The Marching Cougars compete in many ISSMA competitive marching competitions from September–October.
-In 2014, the band competed in Scholastic Class A state finals, with their show "Twisted Wonderland", and in 2018, they went to Class B semi-state with their show “Breathe.
+In 2014, the band competed in Scholastic Class A state finals, with their show "Twisted Wonderland", and in 2018, they went to Class B semi-state with their show "Breathe".
 The concert band season takes place during the winter and spring, and jazz band and pep band play at the home girls and boys basketball games.
 Many NPHS band students have been selected to perform in a variety of honor ensembles, including IBA All-District, Ball State Honor Festival, ISU Honor Festival, and IMEA All-State Honor Bands.

 Clubs

-Other clubs include color guard, dance team, academic decathlon, bowling, cheerleading, discussion club, environmental club, FBLA, French club, French honor society, Hoosier academic super bowl, Hoosier state spell bowl, HOSA, karate club, kazoo club, key club, mock trial, model club, national honor society, pep club, PSA, quiz bowl, robotics, rocket club, RSVP, SADD, soccer, Spanish club, Spanish honor society, student senate, varsity letter club, and yearbook.
+Other clubs include anime club, art club, color guard, dance team, academic decathlon, bowling, cheerleading, discussion club, environmental club, FBLA, French club, French honor society, Hoosier academic super bowl, Hoosier state spell bowl, HOSA, karate club, kazoo club, key club, mock trial, model club, national honor society, pep club, PSA, quiz bowl, robotics, rocket club, RSVP, SADD, soccer, Spanish club, Spanish honor society, student senate, varsity letter club, and yearbook.

-Board of Education
+Board of education

 The district is operated by a 5-member Board of Education.
-Members (as of 2015) are:
+Members (as of 2025) are: